With the right information, support, and practice, breastfeeding is comfortable and satisfying for mothers and babies.

 When do I feed my baby?

-Feed your baby on cue, about every 1½ to 3 hours.
+Feed your baby on cue, at least eight to 12 times in each 24 hour period.
+Remember the phrase "8 or more in 24."
 Look for these signs that he or she is ready to nurse:

 - Eyelids fluttering